 So, this may sound higher than expected, but 78 degrees is the most recommended temperature for a home thermostat to be set to in the summer.
 During the cooler months, this temperature will likely be turned down to ensure you are not overheating your home.
 Running things a bit warmer when it is hot outside and a bit colder during fall and winter will start cutting into your energy consumption and will allow you to stay comfortable while saving both energy and money.
 Keep this in mind during the day, especially when no one is home.
 If you find the temperature is too warm or too cold for your liking in the evening, you can make an adjustment of just a few degrees to ensure ideal sleep conditions.
 Or add a fan to your bedroom!

 2. Keep Your Room Shady

-Shading your air conditioning unit can significantly help keep your home cool.
-What this does is block out the air surrounding your unit, which reduces the work it has to do when circulating cool air from outside into your home.
+Shading your air conditioning unit can play a major role in helping to keep your home cool.
+What this does is block out the warm air surrounding your system, which reduces the work it has to do when circulating cool air from outside into your home.
 In fact, this tactic can improve the overall efficiency of your air conditioner by up to 10%.
-Expanding this tiny alteration to your home and providing it with added cover can offer some surprising returns, totaling up to one or two hundred dollars each year.
+Expanding this tiny alteration to the entirety of your home and providing it with added cover can offer some surprising returns, totaling up to one or two hundred dollars each year.
 If it’s possible, locate your outside air conditioning units in shaded areas around your home.
-This will help the unit run more efficiently.
+This will help the unit to run more efficiently.